Stefano Baldassarri, Ph.D.

 I thus started thinking that serving as some kind of liaison between the USA and Italy would be a fascinating, rewarding job.
 I only had to focus on a specific niche, as it were.
 Since I was not good enough in sports and an acting career was out the picture, I opted for academia.
 After all, I was studying Latin and Greek, so why not turn a torment into an asset?
 Being quite repetitive, I ended up getting two MA’s (one from “Università di Firenze,” the other from Catholic University of America in Washington D.C.) and two Ph.D’s (one from Yale, the other, again, from “Università di Firenze”) before becoming the director of The International Studies Institute (aka ISI Florence).

-I have been in international education as a teacher and an administrator for some twenty years now.
+I have been in international education as a teacher and an administrator for some twenty-five years now.
 Working with students and scholars is a privilege.
 It’s more than a job; it’s a mission.
 It takes love, passion, hard work, and originality.
 In this field, one can help and learn a lot on a daily basis.
 That’s why, finishing this short bio, the following words from one of my favorite songs spring to mind: “I wish you were here.”

 Caterina has spent her whole career working with American universities and has been with ISI Florence since 2004.
 Discovering the world of academics and students, Caterina realized that she wouldn’t want to work anywhere else.